TABLE OF CONTENTS (HIDE)

 Each object has its own set of properties (or attributes).
 The common attributes are:

 • id: an identifier (or variable name) used for referencing the object.
-We use a special syntax @+id/idName, with a '+' sign to ask the Android SDK to generate a new ID resource.
+We use a special syntax @+id/idName, with a '+' to ask the Android SDK to generate a new ID resource.
 To reference an element, we use syntax @id/idName, without the '+' sign.

 For example, in the Button declaration, we generate a new id called btnCountId as follow: